 - Recommendation 7.
-Identify with a notation in the course catalog and schedule the number of courses that have aligned to the OEI, Peralta Equity Rubric and the Student Success & Equity Rubric. - Responsible Parties: Online Education Initiative Committee, Student Success and Equity Committee, Faculty DE liaison, Information Technology - Proposed Implementation Timeline: Spring 2021
+Identify with a notation in the course catalog and schedule the number of courses that have aligned to the Online Education Initiative, Peralta Equity Rubric and the Student Success & Equity Rubric.
+Identify courses that have adopted the Open Educational Resources/Zero Cost Textbooks to make it visible for students.
+This recommendation applies to all courses delivered by any teaching modality.
+The curriculum committee will be consulted on this recommendation - Responsible Parties: Distance Education Committee, Student Success and Equity Committee, Faculty DE liaison, Information Technology

-- Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff and compensation for students - ➤ Recommendation 8.
-Support and recommend current curriculum committee work to develop guidelines for equitable curriculum in support of "Diversity of representation and culturally relevant content," as stated in the Call to Action. - o Responsible Parties: Curriculum Committee - Proposed Implementation Timeline: in process - Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours - ➤ Recommendation 9.
-Support Ethnic Studies with sustainable funding for the development of new courses and a new faculty member so students may take advantage of the Area F requirement. - o Responsible Parties: Program Planning and Assessment, President's Task Force - Proposed Implementation Timeline: Spring 2022 - o Resources Needed: Funding for new faculty position

-Problem/challenge to be addressed: Support the curriculum committee and development of curriculum with an inclusive, anti-racist, and culturally affirming and sustaining lens.
+0 Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours, approval of managers for classified staff and compensation for students Recomi mendation 8.
+Support and recommend current curriculum committee work to develop nes for equitable curriculum in support of "Diversity of representation and culturally at content," as stated in the Call to Action.
+0 Responsible Parties: Curriculum Committee 0 Proposed Implementation Timeline: in process 0 Resources Needed: Primarily part of existing job duties, compensation for faculty for time worked outside of regular contract hours mendation 9.
+Support Ethnic Studies with sustainable funding for the development of burses and a new faculty member so students may take advantage of the Area Fement.
+0 Responsible Parties: Program Planning and Assessment Team, President's Task Force, President's Office, Board of Trustees, Academic Senate 0 Proposed Implementation Timeline: Spring 2022 0 Resources Needed: Funding for new faculty position Complete- Funding Allocated-Hiring in progress enge to be addressed: Support the curriculum committee and development of curriculum ve, anti-racist, and culturally affirming and sustaining lens. to prov mendation 10.
+Working with the Professional Development Committee, allocate resources vide professional development and training for curriculum committee members and for course development Respo nsible Parties: Professional Development Committee, Curriculum Committee 0 Proposed Implementation Timeline: Summer 2021, Summer 2022, Summer 2023 0 Resources Needed: Funding for training Complete- Funding Allocated- Training in Progress mendation 11.
+Develop a Hartnell Cultural Curriculum Audit and provide training for a cohort to audit coursework and develop equity minded coursework o Proposed Implementation Timeline: Spring 2023

-- ➤ Recommendation 10.
-Working with the Professional Development Committee, allocate resources to provide professional development and training for curriculum committee members and faculty for course development. - o Responsible Parties: Professional Development Committee, Curriculum Committee - o Proposed Implementation Timeline: Summer 2021 - Resources Needed: Funding for training - Recommendation 11.
-Develop a Hartnell Cultural Curriculum Audit and provide training for a faculty cohort to audit coursework and develop culturally sustaining curriculum. - Responsible Parties: Curriculum Committee, Student Success and Equity Committee - Proposed Implementation Timeline: Currently in process - Resources Needed: Funding for training - \In process Hartnell faculty will be attending Long Beach City College Cultural Curricular Audit Workshop summer 2021
+- Responsible Parties: Curriculum Committee, Student Success and Equity Committee, Outcome and Assessment Team - Proposed Implementation Timeline: Currently in Process - Resources Needed: Funding for training- Done- Funding has been allocated for three years as requested by the Curriculum Committee - In process Hartnell faculty will be attending Long Beach City College Cultural Curricular Audit Workshop summer 2021